 Nadeau is now in his 24th year overseeing all aspects of the College’s Athletic Communications Office.
 As the Director of Athletic Communications, Nadeau handles all publicity for the school’s 31 varsity athletic teams.
 He also manages all media requests, while maintaining day-to-day operations of the office as well as the athletic department’s website.

 The school has also enjoyed some tremendous national media exposure with 14 “Faces in the Crowd” in Sports Illustrated as well as several articles in the Boston Globe and USA Today.
 Middlebury was also the feature of a one-page article highlighting the school’s facilities in Sports Illustrated in November of 1998, while being the feature for a Rick Reilly column in March of 2003.
 The Reilly column sparked a visit to campus from ESPN in September of 2003 for a SportsCenter feature.
 ESPN returned to campus in the fall of 2010 to update the story on an "E60" feature.

-Nadeau currently serves as the past president for the Eastern College Athletic Conference Sports Information Directors Association (ECAC-SIDA), where has served on numerous panels over the past several years.
+Nadeau is a past president (2014-15) for the Eastern College Athletic Conference Sports Information Directors Association (ECAC-SIDA), where has served on numerous panels over the past several years.
 He is also a member of CoSIDA, where he served on the membership services committee.

 A 1994 graduate of the University of Maine, Nadeau worked for three years as a student-assistant in the school’s sports information office.
 He also broadcasted all home and away games for the University of Maine men’s basketball team during his junior and senior year.
 The games were carried on WZON Radio in Bangor, Maine, a commercial station owned by Stephen King.